tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 To prevent cryptographic state ambiguity, EKU and post-handshake authentication operations MUST NOT be processed concurrently.
 For the purposes of this section, post-handshake authentication includes Post-Handshake Certificate-Based Client Authentication and Exported Authenticator exchanges.

-The following constraints apply to both TLS and DTLS:
+The following constraints apply to both TLS 1.3 and DTLS 1.3:

 - An endpoint MUST NOT initiate post-handshake authentication while an EKU exchange is in progress.

 - If post-handshake authentication has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.

-- In a cross-flight condition, if a TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` or an `AuthenticatorRequest` from the TLS server, or if the TLS server sends an EKU request and, before receiving a response, receives an `AuthenticatorRequest` from the client, the endpoints MUST defer the EKU exchange and proceed with the post-handshake authentication exchange.
-The endpoints MUST NOT complete the EKU exchange or transition epochs until the authentication exchange has completed.
+- In a cross-flight condition, if a (D)TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` or an `AuthenticatorRequest` from the (D)TLS server, or if the (D)TLS server sends an EKU request and, before receiving a response, receives an `AuthenticatorRequest` from the (D)TLS client, the endpoints MUST complete the EKU exchange before processing or responding to the post-handshake authentication request.
+Authentication messages (`Certificate`, `CertificateVerify`, `Finished`, or `Authenticator`) MUST be generated only after the EKU exchange has completed.
+This ensures that post-handshake authentication confirms that both peers derived the same updated traffic secrets and detects any divergence resulting from interference during the EKU exchange.

-In DTLS, deferred EKU requests are acknowledged as specified in {{DTLSC}}.
+In DTLS 1.3, if a post-handshake authentication request is deferred as described above, it is acknowledged in accordance with the DTLS handshake reliability procedure.

 #  Security Considerations